 3. Respiratory Therapist Salaries

 How much money does a Respiratory Therapist earn?
-In Canada a Respiratory Therapist can earn $80,000 – $100,000 Canadian dollars a year depending the province you reside. respiratory Therapists in the United States make around $40,000 – $80,000 USD.
-This is just your base line, there are multiple ways to bring double your income.
-See below how I’m making some extra Respiratory earnings.
+In Canada, a Respiratory Therapist can earn $80,000 – $100,000 a year, depending on the province you reside.
+Respiratory Therapists in the United States make around $40,000 – USD 80,000.
+There are multiple ways to bring double your income.
+See below for how I’m making some Respiratory extra earnings.

 4. Drawing and Interpretation of Arterial Blood Gases

-The interpretation of arterial blood gases (ABGs) is an essential assessment skill for the Respiratory Therapist.
-ABG analysis can be fun and exciting, as well as an important tool for patient care.
+The Respiratory Therapist’s interpretation of arterial blood gases (ABGs) is an essential assessment skill.
+ABG analysis can be fun, exciting, and crucial to patient care.
 Using ABGs as an assessment tool, the Respiratory Therapist can determine the patient’s acid-base status and initiate prompt, appropriate respiratory intervention and medical consultation.

 5. Ventilator Management

-Mechanical ventilation is used to treat patients with respiratory failure from inadequate ventilation or oxygenation (or both), as evidenced by hypoxemia with or without hypercapnia.
-You are the ventilation specialist and with today’s sophisticated machines, what seems like a simple change may actually require multiple adjustments to optimize the settings for a particular patient.
+Mechanical ventilation is used to treat patients with respiratory failure from inadequate ventilation, oxygenation, or both.
+You are the ventilation specialist, and with today’s sophisticated machines, what seems like a simple change may require multiple adjustments to optimize the settings for a particular patient.

 6. Respiratory Therapist’s Circle of Friends

-I love the fact my best friends are Respiratory Therapist too.
+I love the fact my best friends are Respiratory Therapists too.
 They understand how fun and how hard the job can be.

 7. Perks of wearing scrubs

-Their are many perks for wearing scrubs at work, here are my favorite.
+There are many perks to wearing scrubs at work; here are my favourites.

-- No buttons.
-And you don’t have to buy new scrubs when your weight fluctuates…Thanks drawstrings!
+- No buttons; thus, you don’t have to buy new scrubs when weight fluctuates.